 Little River’s Advent Funshops are a wonderful tradition for the whole family held the afternoon of the first Sunday in December in preparation for the Christmas season.
 Craft stations invite everyone to create ornaments, make gifts, or decorate gingerbread houses.
 Singing Christmas songs and carols, decorating the sanctuary for the holiday season, and enjoying Christmas cookies round out the program for all ages.

 White Gift Service

 On the second Sunday of December, at 5 p.m., we celebrate one of Little River’s oldest and most cherished traditions, the White Gift Service.
-In preparation for the service, a Christmas tree is placed in the atrium of the church a few weeks earlier, with tags listing gift suggestions for specific underserved children.
+A few weeks before the service, a Christmas tree is placed in the atrium, with tags listing gift suggestions for specific underserved children.
 During the service, the story of the Magi bringing their gifts to the infant Jesus is reenacted, and the children’s and youth choirs lead us in familiar Christmas music.
 The highlight of the service occurs when members of the congregation come forward bearing their own gifts – purchased to fulfill the wishes stated on the tags – wrapped in white (the liturgical color of Christmas) for distribution to children served by local agencies.
-The symbolism of the gift-giving and the outpouring of generosity evident by the abundance of gifts left at the manger scene are inspiring to all who participate – from very young children to adults who have come for many years.
+The symbolism of the gift-giving and the outpouring of generosity evident by the abundance of gifts left at the manger scene are inspiring to all who participate, from very young children to adults who have come for many years.
 Refreshments follow the service in the social hall.

 Additional all-church events include dinners, missionary visits, and This Old Church work parties!